LassoSoft/LassoGuide/lasso_guide_source/databases/database-interaction.rst

 ----------------

-A database action is performed to retrieve data from a database or to manipulate data which is stored in a database.
+A database action is performed to retrieve data from a database or to manipulate data stored in a database.
 Database actions can be used in Lasso to query records in a database that match specific criteria, to return a particular record from a database, to add a record to a database, to delete a record from a database, to fetch information about a database, or to navigate through the found set from a database search.
 In addition, database actions can be used to